 More information about our work in Europe

 Latin America and Caribbean

 Our work in Latin America and the Caribbean is conducted through a dedicated regional initiative - AWS-LAC, established through a partnership between The Nature Conservancy and FEMSA Foundation, and with technical support from the Water Center for Latin America and the Caribbean and Fundacion Chile.
 These four organizations form the AWS-LAC Coordination Committee, which provides strategic and technical guidance.

 News from Latin America and Caribbean

-Application of Beta AWS Standard in Brazil
+Brazil: Application of Beta AWS Standard with water utility

 The Beta AWS Standard is being applied in Brazil’s Taquarussu watershed by the Tocantins state water utility Foz | Saneatins, which is part of the leading Brazilian sanitation company Odebrecht Ambiental.
 As part of Brazil’s Cerrado region, the Taquarussu watershed is important to biodiversity, eco-tourism and provides water for Palmas 235,000 residents.